chrishuan9/droid-pattern-decoder/README.md

 0000024
 ```

-To lookup the pattern use the [androidpatterendecode.py](./androidpatterendecode.py) python script with the provided hash table:
+To retrieve the pattern from the `gesture.key` file, use the [androidpatterndecode.py](./androidpatterndecode.py) a python script by providing a hash table:

 ```bash
 $ python3 androidpatterndecode.py -g res/gesture.key -d res/androidpatternsha1.txt